The Cities with the Highest Vacancy Rates

-Retirement, in general, usually enters your life the first time you get a job with an actual paycheck.
+Retirement usually enters your life the first time you get a job.
 Each paycheck you get has money deducted from it that goes toward Social Security.
 That’s a government program that provides retirement benefits, as well as disability and survivor’s benefits to Americans.
+This may be automatic, but you still need to learn how to save for retirement on your own.

-But the idea of saving for retirement probably won’t enter your life until you get a full-time job.
+The idea of purposely saving for retirement likely won’t enter your life until you get a full-time job.
 It happens when your company offers something called a 401(k) plan.
 These are employer-sponsored retirement plans.
 Your employer takes money out of your paycheck and invests it for you via an outside company.
-Companies can also provide a financial incentive in the form of a match, allowing you to save more for retirement.
+Companies can also provide a financial incentive in the form of a match, which is when your employer matches your contribution and helps you save even more for retirement.
 A 401(k) is often the first time that people start actively saving for retirement.

 Individuals are living longer than ever, but the retirement age hasn’t changed much.
 The average retirement age for Americans is 62.
 However, many of us are living until almost 80, and a chunk of us make it to over 100, which means we will need some form of income for at least 15 years after our last paycheck.